OrganicClick/e-commerce-back-end-challenge/README.md

 6. You should now be free to make GET, POST, PUT, and DELETE requests to the specified endpoints as outlined in the source code.

+** NOTE: There are still some problems with getting the 'npm run seed' script to work.
+To fix this, you may have to restart the server or directly run "node seeds/index.js" in the CLI to get around this error.

 ## Contributing
 If you have suggestions or contributions to add, please follow the guidelines listed below.
 Pull requests will be reviewed in the order that they are received.
 - Fork the repository.